samirparhi-dev/Be-Secure/docs/bes-besman-details.md

 ## What is BeSman?

-BeSman is a command-line utility to provision customized environments for each open source projects.
+BeSman is a command-line utility to create customized environments for any project in a plug-in play manner.
+This tool is helpful to automate the full lifecycle of creating the Environment , installing the tool , running security scan for a given project, generating the scan reports and publishing it to BeSLighthouse.
+> For example: you are a security analyst and curious about knowing the security feature of an open source tool let say

 ## Environments